 Originally invented in the 1950s at its namesake university, Cornell is considered by many to be the Cadillac of note-taking systems.

 Broken down into three distinct sections, the Cornell system allows you to capture and retrieve information in a single place.
 Using Cornell, you can hone in on major concepts and ideas in lectures and build learning from there.
 This system is perfect for high school or college students in lecture situations.
-It is also a good system for attorneys and knowledge workers.
-Here’s how it works:
+It is also a good system to bring into your first internship or job.

 - Record: During a lecture, use the note-taking column on the left to record the lecture using sentences.

-- Questions: Formulate questions in the right-hand column based on your class notes, shortly after class ends (while they’re fresh on your mind).
+- Questions: Formulate questions in the right-hand column based on your class notes shortly after class ends (while they’re fresh in your mind).
 Writing questions helps to clarify meanings, reveal relationships, establish continuity, and strengthen memory.
-Jotting down questions also sets the stage for exam-studying later.
+Jotting down questions also sets the stage for studying later.

 - Review: Spend at least ten minutes every week reviewing all your previous notes.
-If you do, you’ll retain a great deal for the exam.
+If you do, you’re more likely to retain the information and crush your next exam.

-Add symbols for clarity.
-Add highlights, underlines, or symbols around information that is important to your studies.
+Power tip: Add highlights, underlines, or symbols around information that is important to your studies.
 If you can, avoid writing out entire sentences.
 The point of note-taking is to clue yourself into things your professor indicates may be important, and to help create personal study guides.
 If you’re taking notes in Evernote, create a key at the top of your note so that you remember what each special formatting element represents.

 The Sentence Method